 DETROIT (FOX 2) - She called it the "best surprise ever!" after spying the photo of her first community service art project.

-A mosaic of flowers created nearly 40 years ago by her third, fourth and fifth grade art students at Monnier Elementary on Detroit's west side, Debra Anderson Graham was blessed with a rush of nostalgia earlier this March.
+A mosaic of flowers created nearly 40 years ago with her third, fourth and fifth grade art students at Monnier Elementary on Detroit's west side, Debra Anderson Graham was blessed with a rush of nostalgia earlier this March.

 The school has been abandoned for over ten years and while part of the building began to decay, the mosaic was left hanging on the wall.